-The federal government has added layer upon layer of regulations to how public and private property may or may not be used and, in some cases, simply assumed ownership and control of land.
+The federal government has added layer upon layer of regulations to how private property may or may not be used and in some cases simply assumed ownership and control of land.

-This amendment would simply require the citizens affected by federal government land grabs ratify the decision to turn over their neighborhoods to the federal government.
+This amendment would simply require the citizens affected by federal government land grabs provide voluntary consent before the federal government takes control of any privately owned lands.

-Taxpayers and their neighbors should have the final say as to whether or not politicians and government bureaucrats take control over their communities.
+Taxpayers should have the final say as to whether or not politicians and government bureaucrats take control of their land and property.

-This Bill Authorizes The Federal Government To Acquire New Property
+This Bill Authorizes The Federal Government To Acquire Property

-S. 2739 authorizes the Departments of Agriculture and Interior to acquire lands by purchase, donation, or exchange.
+S. 2483 authorizes the Departments of Agriculture and Interior to acquire lands by purchase, donation, or exchange.
 This amendment would not affect such property exchanges.

-The amendment would only apply in situations involving federal eminent domain, when the government takes property without the consent of the owner, or state and local governments ceding public lands to the federal government.
+The amendment would only apply in situations involving federal eminent domain, when the government takes private property without the consent of the owner.